Opinion: There's No Way Draymond Green Should Be Ranked Better Than Domantas Sabonis

 Green came in ranked as the 37th best player.

-His ranking put him ahead of several players who had a better season including Domantas Sabonis of the Indiana Pacers.
+His ranking put him ahead of several players who had a better season including Domantas Sabonis (who was ranked 40th) of the Indiana Pacers.

 The Pacers did not have a great season either as they (like the Warriors) had to play in the play-in tournament and did not advance to the NBA Playoffs.